19hours/sg-statutes/Acts/Environmental Public Health Act.md

 section 88 of the Act in relation to any offence under regulations 4, 8(2), 9, 14, 15(1) or (3), 25 and 26(1)(a) and (b) of the Environmental Public Health (Public Cleansing) Regulations.

+[S 442/2013 wef 18/07/2013]

 ## LEGISLATIVE HISTORY

 Environmental Public Health Act

 (CHAPTER 95)

-This Legislative History is provided for the convenience of users of the Environmental Public Health Act.
+This Legislative History is provided for the convenience of users of the Betting Act.
 It is not part of this Act.

 ||||
 |:-|:-|:-|